 As parents of 5, one of the first things we hear the most when we get together with family or friends is a mixture of smugness or sorrow:

 They might be cheap now, but wait until they all start college.

 Or.. “you have no idea what you are in for in a few more years when they all go to school.”

 We know college is quite a large expense, in fact.. we started planning the day they were born, and we contribute to their funds monthly.

 Will our children go to college?
 That we don’t know – but it’s worth the effort anyways.
 Considering most children don’t have a plan for college and rely on financial aid (also known as student loans), I have always taken the direction of starting them off in a way that helps them stay out of debt, not get into debt.

-Although we are the only parents in our family, on both sides, who believe in our approach to starting early, at least our children will have the option for college IF they decide.
+We are the only parents in our family, on both sides, who believe in our approach to starting early.
+We have entertained lots of reasons “not” to save from both sides of the family.
+In the end, I feel that at least our children will have the option for college if they decide.

-The price of paying for college can be decreased if you make the right decisions.. here are four 4 mistakes that parents often times make when paying for college for their kids.
+It goes without saying that the price of paying for college can be decreased if you make the right decisions.
+Here are four 4 costly college fund mistakes that parents often times make when saving for their kids.